benkurian/brp2021/README.md

+#Archived
+> Hello to whoever reads this page.
+I worked hours on this website and I am extremely proud of it.
+I thank everyone who helped us and supported us along the way of this website and I felt I learned a lot.
+I have other ideas to pursue so I will be archiving this repo.
+Again, thank you all.

+Ben

 # Bear Research Project
 > The Bear Research Project is a research project led by Joseph Edward Gunder, Benjamin Kurian, and Arjun Urmil Pandya to learn about the anatomy of the specimen "Gummarus Ursa."
 > Website [_here_](https://benkurian.github.io). (benkurian.github.io)